krpeacock/kaipeacock.com/content/blog/dfinity/working-with-candid.md

-dfx canister create no_backend_assets dfx canister create identity dfx build npm run copy:types
+dfx canister create no_backend_assets dfx canister create identity dfx build dfx generate no_backend_assets dfx generate identity
 ```

-Now, your canister should have created types for the `no_backend_assets` and `identity` canisters and copied them into your `src/declarations` folder.
+Now, your canister should have created types for the `no_backend_assets` and `identity` canisters and placed them into your `src/declarations` folder.
 You can git commit those files, and now all that remains is to update `webpack.config.js` to point to the live Identity canister.

 Now, `src/declarations/identity/index.js` has automatically generated your types.
 If you are done with the canister, you can delete the code out of `dfx.json` and continue on with local development.

 ## Generating Types using didc

-So, that method is messy.
-It's convenient, in that you don't need to install any additional software.
-That said, if you are willing to install our Candid type generation tool, `didc`, you can have a simpler setup.
+This is all baked into `dfx`, and will come set up nicely in `dfx new` projects.
+However, you can also do this manually using the `didc` CLI if you have a more particular setup.

 ### Installing didc